- Bachelor of Arts

 |PSC 545A||Substance Related Disorders and Other Addictive Behaviors (3) *

 PSC 545A Substance Related Disorders and Other Addictive Behaviors (3) *This course addresses the major substance related disorders and other addictive processes.
 It includes a comparative study of different diagnostic, therapeutic, and theoretical approaches to the treatment of these disorders.
 Additional topics include a classification of the major substances of abuse and other objects of addiction, the impact on families, the impact on society, and cultural sensitivity when working with diverse populations.

 |PSC 563A||Loss and Bereavement Through the Life Cycle (3) -w-

-Practicum III: Clinical Interventions With Older Adults and Their Families (3)This practicum course focuses on providing individual and family interventions, including the use of evidence based treatments and the effects of trauma.
+PSC 650H Practicum III: Clinical Interventions with Older Adults and their Families (3)This practicum course focuses on providing individual and family interventions, including the use of evidence based treatments and the effects of trauma.
 The discussion will focus on interventions with older adults and their families within a systemic context The course will address social, community, family, and cultural systems (including uses and abuses of technology), and points of intervention as they interface with psychological health, resiliency and wellness.
 Boundary issues, confidentiality issues, therapist use of self, and the therapeutic relationship will be examined.